waleedahmed0710/makeitwave.com/docs/data/docs/organisation/business/source/executive-statement.rst

 Executive Statement
 =============================

-Wave makes internet and energy a free birth-right for everyone.
+Wave makes internet a free birth-right for everyone.

 Business Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Wave is a new kind of effort which makes internet and energy a free birth-right for everyone.
+Wave is a new kind of effort which makes internet a free birth-right for everyone.
 This charter presents real opportunity for global communities to fairer the distribution of their
 resources; resulting in overall, improved living standards.
 Success in this field will mark the reach
 of a new level in human development.